-The Dy.Manager (Materials) will ensure the following:
+The Sr. Dy.
+Materials Manager will ensure the following:

-- 1- During cyclonic season sufficient stock of stores like Polythene, J.Hooks, screw hinges, gunny bags, tarpaulins, ropes and wires for Port Crafts, diesel oil, kerosene oil, petromax lamps, torch lights with batteries and bulbs, electrical items etc. are kept. - 2- All the materials which are likely to get damaged with rain are covered with tarpaulin. - 3- One Stores Supdt., one Store Keeper and the other minimum staff required to issue materials including POL are kept during emergency.
+- During cyclonic season sufficient stock of stores like Polythene, J.Hooks, screw hinges, gunny bags, tarpaulins, ropes and wires for Port Crafts, diesel oil, kerosene oil, petromax lamps, torch lights with batteries and bulbs, electrical items etc. are kept. - All the materials which are likely to get damaged with rain are covered with tarpaulin. - Minimum staff required to issue materials including POL are kept during emergency.